xubingyue/avocadodb/Documentation/Books/Manual/Administration/Encryption/README.md

 __This feature is only available in the Enterprise Edition.__

-When you store sensitive data in your ArangoDB database, you want to protect that data under all circumstances.
+When you store sensitive data in your AvocadoDB database, you want to protect that data under all circumstances.
 At runtime you will protect it with SSL transport encryption and strong authentication, but when the data is already on disk, you also need protection.
 That is where the Encryption feature comes in.

-The Encryption feature of ArangoDB will encrypt all data that ArangoDB is storing in your database before it is written to disk.
+The Encryption feature of AvocadoDB will encrypt all data that AvocadoDB is storing in your database before it is written to disk.

 The data is encrypted with AES-256-CTR, which is a strong encryption